rexendevar/LoChord/README.md

 You can load the default state (middle C major) by holding Start and pressing Select.

 ## Strum Mode
 LoChord's strum mode lays out each note of the current chord along the travel of the right trigger.
 This allows you to strum the notes in a more natural and human way.
+Only works with analog triggers.

 Readme is a work in progress.
 Use the main button + right trigger to toggle strum mode, then hold down a chord button and press right trigger in and out to strum.
-Only works with analog triggers.
+Fully press and release the trigger (with no chord button pressed) to manually stop all notes.

+Switching chords can take a little practice!
+- To STOP the current chord before the next one, press the next chord's button and THEN release the current chord button.
+- To CONTINUE the current chord legato-style, release the current chord's button and then press the next chord's button.
+The current chord will stop when the next strum begins.

+Strum mode is subject to:
+- STRUM_WEIGHT - Makes notes louder at one end of the strum.
+By default notes at the end will be slightly louder, which is kind of guitar-like I think.
+- VELOCITY_SENSITIVITY - It's nonlinear.
+- Note-safe mode - On by default, toggled with `load` + right trigger.
+Sends note-offs before note-ons instead of letting note-ons possibly pile up.
+Certain samplers (Ample Sound mainly) sound better if you disable this but BEWARE!

-## other stuff
+## Lead mode
+Lead mode turns a chord into only one note.
+Useful for bass - might be useful for soloing if you can figure out the technique?
+Toggle it with `save` + right trigger.
+Compatible with strum mode but NOT compatible with bass or guitar mode.

+## Bass and guitar mode
+Bass mode adds an extra note below the fundamental.
+Guitar mode adds notes to each chord so there's 5 per chord (plus bass if it's on).
+Toggle these with `main` + dpad left and right respectively.

+## Transposing and inverting
 D-pad up and down changes the octave, either of the whole scale or of whichever chords are actively held down.
 D-pad up/down + main button switches the primary scale between major & minor.

 D-pad left & right changes the key a semitone at a time.
 D-pad l/r + main button resets to middle C.